 An easy recipe for Sloppy Joe Casserole, perfect for those times when you want to eat Sloppy Joes on a fork instead of on a bun.
 Based on my wildly popular Sloppy Joe recipe, it’s made all in one pot and ready in 30 minutes or less, start to finish.
-Perfect for busy weeknights and wickedly delicious!

 Why are they called Sloppy Joes?

 According to legends, Sloppy Joes are the offspring of Iowa’s famous Loose Meat Sandwiches.
 An enterprising cook named Joe, at Floyd Angell’s cafe in Sioux City, Iowa, added tomato sauce to his version of Loose Meat Sandwiches.